MyHouse.wad: Contents

 The map's download is a link to an online folder containing a myriad of information about MyHouse.
 Both a standalone WAD and PK3 file are available.
-Despite mass adoption of the name "MyHouse.WAD", only the PK3 file contains the vast majority of the map.
+Despite mass adoption of the name "MyHouse.WAD", only the PK3 file contains the vast majority of the map and is said to be forcefully added to the original Doomworld post.
 Alongside the file itself, there are screenshots of the map, photos of the supposed actual house, sketches of various elements of MyHouse, and a journal.

 The map starts in the front yard of a suburban house, surrounded by a wooden fence with a boundless plane of grass beyond it.
 Inside the house are a collection of standard Doom enemies.
 The house begins to distort as the player explores it; at first via subtle engine tricks difficult for inexperienced players to notice, and eventually by the introduction of doors into impossible spaces which grow in size as the map progresses.
-At first these are simple new rooms in the house, before evolving into new iterations of the house entirely, as well as distinct, seemingly unrelated spaces.
+At first, these are simple new rooms in the house, before evolving into new iterations of the house entirely, as well as distinct, seemingly unrelated spaces.
 These include a "Brutalist House" concrete apartment; a "Daycare" containing a boss fight with a mural of Shrek; a "Bathhouse" of water, lockers, and white swimming pool tiles; a "Mirrored House" containing subtle gameplay hints; a vast, featureless "Labyrinth" extremely similar to the one depicted in The Navidson Record in House of Leaves; and an "Airport" with a cryptic bathroom area and a plane ride.
 A looping staircase connects several of these locations through one-way doors.
-At a certain point the player can interact with a breaker that sends them to a "Burnt House" variation; this locks the player out of several of the other areas as well as two endings.
+At a certain point, the player can interact with a breaker that sends them to a "Burnt House" variation; this locks the player out of several of the other areas as well as two endings.
 Areas often retain some of the house's architectural features and/or layout.
 The layouts of the upper floor, basement, and bedroom recur in several sections of MyHouse.